Common Career Mistakes and How to Avoid Them

 - Strong networks can result in the creation of new opportunities for work and further advancements.

-- Consider Mentoring, Continuing Learning, and Transferable Skill Set Development to stay ahead of the curve.
+- Consider Mentoring, Continuing Learning and Transferable Skill Set Development to stay on top of your game.

 Not Establishing Goals

-Are you able to articulate a idea of where you’d like to be within the next year or two?
-Failing to set achievable goals can hinder progress.
-Establish clear long-term and short-term objectives, prioritizing those with the greatest impact on career advancement.
-To improve your job satisfaction make sure that your objectives align with your personal goals.
+Do you have a clear view of where you’d like be in the next year, or two?
+If you don’t set realistic goals, it can hinder progress.
+Set clear short and long-term goals that prioritize those that will have the highest impact on your career advancement.
+To boost job satisfaction be sure your goals match personal interests.

 Not Taking Care of Networking

-Making meaningful connections could result in new job opportunities and advancements within your current position.
-The creation of strong networks shouldn’t be limited to senior employees, but also your former colleagues and peers. colleagues, as well as attendance at industry-related gatherings and events.
+The development of meaningful relationships could result in better job opportunities or advancements in your current role.
+The creation of strong networks shouldn’t be limited to senior employees, as well as former and current colleagues, as well as attendance at industry conferences and other events.

 What Can You Network Better?